axelcournac/2micron_project/README.md

 #  µproject

-Some codes and scripts to reproduce the analyses and plots.
+Codes and scripts to reproduce the analyses and plots.

 ### Dependencies